microsoft/sqlworkshops/AzureSQLLabs/Lab-DatabaseDiscoveryAndAssessementForMigratingToAzure.md

 16. Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, enable Service broker, create the `WorkshopUser` account, and change the database recovery model to FULL.

-    To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.
+    To create the script, open a new query window in SSMS by selecting **New Query** in the *SSMS toolbar*.

     ![The New Query button is highlighted in the SSMS toolbar.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ssms-new-query.png?raw=true "SSMS Toolbar")